ProjectEvergreen/greenwood/packages/plugin-renderer-puppeteer/README.md

 #### Dependencies

 You may need to install additional Operating System level libraries and dependencies depending on the system you are running on to support headless Chrome.
-For example for a Docker based environment like [GitHub Actions](https://github.com/ProjectEvergreen/greenwood/blob/master/.github/workflows/master.yml#L19), you would to add [this below setup script](https://github.com/ProjectEvergreen/greenwood/blob/master/.github/workflows/chromium-lib-install.sh) to your runner
+For example, for a Docker based environment like [GitHub Actions](https://github.com/ProjectEvergreen/greenwood/blob/master/.github/workflows/master.yml#L19), you would need to add [this below setup script (or similar)](https://github.com/ProjectEvergreen/greenwood/blob/master/.github/workflows/chromium-lib-install.sh) to your runner
 ```shell
 #!/usr/bin/bash